Frequently Asked Questions about COVID-19

 For more information, see Masks and Face Coverings

-WECHU has created a section 22 class order poster for businesses to post at commercial establishments to alert any customer, patron, employee or visitor about the order.
+WECHU has created a poster for businesses to post to alert any customer, patron, employee or visitor about the mask policy.

-It is recommended to wash face coverings after each use.
-You can wash it with you regular laundry on the warmest water suitable for the material, and dry on the highest heat setting or air dry, including putting it in direct sunlight if possible.
+It is recommended to wash reusable face coverings as often as possible, when they become soiled/wet, or at the end of each day.
+Face coverings can be washed with your regular laundry on the warmest water suitable for the material, and dry on the highest heat setting or air dry, including putting it in direct sunlight if possible.